attila-lendvai/maru/README.md

     that only uses Linux kernel
     [`syscalls`](https://en.wikibooks.org/wiki/X86_Assembly/Interfacing_with_Linux);
-    From a practical perspective this is almost equivalent with running directly on the bare metal (i.e. all dynamically allocated memory needs to be managed by our own GC, all IO behind our own abstractions, etc).
+    From a practical perspective this is almost equivalent with running directly on the bare metal, minus dealing with the hardware drivers (i.e. all dynamically allocated memory needs to be managed by our own GC, all IO behind our own abstractions, etc).
+Other platforms: *libc* (functional), and *metacircular* (only planned).

   - The host and the slave are isolated while bootstrapping which makes it possible to do things like reordering types (changing their type id in the target),